 The Rosy Barb likes a variety of foods and is not a picky eater.
 This can include meaty foods as well as vegetables.

-In the wild, they sometimes eat plant matter too so you could add in some leftover green vegetables like lettuce or zucchini as well as the typical dried foods such as flakes, pellets and granules.
+In the wild, they sometimes eat plant matter, too, so you could add in some leftover green vegetables like lettuce or zucchini and the typical dried foods such as flakes, pellets and granules.

 Breeding the Rosy Barb

 Rosy barbs are reasonably easy to breed and become sexually mature when they have attained a size of 6cm.
-A separate breeding tank will be required that has shallow water and plenty of plants, as it offers privacy as well as a place to lay the eggs.
-You can also have a mesh at the bottom of the tank, big enough for the eggs to fall through but small enough so that the adults can't get to them, to catch any straggling eggs.
+A separate breeding tank will be required with shallow water and plenty of plants, as it offers privacy and a place to lay the eggs.
+You can also have a mesh at the bottom of the tank, big enough for the eggs to fall through but small enough so that the adults can't get to them to catch any straggling eggs.